AlessandroSerra/isse/README.md

 ## Features

 - `Atoms`: a compact container for one atomistic configuration.
-- `Trajectory`: lazy, file-backed access to multi-frame trajectories.
+- `Trajectory`: lazy, file-backed access to single-file or multi-file trajectories.
 - Native readers and writers for selected VASP, LAMMPS, and GPUMD/extended-XYZ files.
 - Explicit unit handling for LAMMPS `metal` and `real` unit styles.
 - Dependency-light conversion utilities without ASE.
 - Phonon modal temperature workflow using ALAMODE eigenvector files.
 - Radial distribution function calculation with optional Numba acceleration.
+- Velocity autocorrelation and vibrational density of states utilities.
 - Periodic-boundary utilities for wrapping, unwrapping, and minimum-image distances.

 ## Installation